- July 16, 1769

 Over the years 1782 - 1832 the mission produced 259,545 bushels of wheat, barley, corn, beans, peas, lentils, garbanzos (chickpeas) and habas (broad beans).

-The church was originally built in 1813 (the third church on this site).
+The church was originally built in 1813 (the fourth church on this site).

 - After the mission was secularized in 1834, it rapidly fell into ruin.

-- Mission was rebuilt and fully restored in 1931.
+- The mission was rebuilt and fully restored in 1931.

 A striking 46' campanario (bell wall) on the left side of the church rises above the mission gardens and contains five bells.
 The largest bell, called Mater Dolorsa weights 1,200 pounds.
 It was cast in San Diego in 1894.